 Enable ’soft wrapping’.
 This will make nano attempt to display the entire contents of any line, even if it is longer than the screen width, by continuing it over multiple screen lines.
 Since ’$’ normally refers to a variable in the Unix shell, you should specify this option last when using other options (e.g. ’nano −wS$’) or pass it separately (e.g. ’nano −wS −$’).

 Ignored, for compatibility with Pico.

-nano will read initialization files in the following order: the system’s nanorc (if it exists), and then the user’s ~/.nanorc (if it exists).
-Please see nanorc(5) for more information on the possible contents of those files.
+nano will read two configuration files: first the system’s nanorc (if it exists), and then the user’s nanorc (if it exists), either ~/.nanorc or $XDG_CONFIG_HOME/nano/nanorc or ~/.config/nano/nanorc, whichever is encountered first.
+See nanorc(5) for more information on the possible contents of those files.